ElinaFF/PICO/index.md

 Warning : Throughout the interface, when clicking on something, if the expected effect is not displayed immediately, check the title of the web navigator tab.
 If an action has indeed been triggered it will be written "Updating...".

+License
+: <a href="https://github.com/ElinaFF/MeDIC">Metabolomic Dashboard for Interpretable Classification (MeDIC)</a> © 2025 by <a href="https://creativecommons.org">Elina Francovic-Fontaine</a> is licensed under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY-NC-SA 4.0</a>

 ## Requirements
 The recommended configuration considers the user will need the computer while the experiment is runing.